Ohio’s drug possession laws are some of the harshest in the country. Even the lowest category of felony possession carries up to a year behind bars.

 Upon conviction for Felony 5 drug possession in Ohio, you face penalties that include:

-- Up to five years community control (probation).
+- Up to five years of community control (probation)

 How Can an Ohio Criminal Defense Attorney Help You?